School board hears early construction plans

 “(This) was a directive from all different subgroups in terms of making both more functional,” Ehn said.
 “They are able to pull daylight into all the classrooms,” or those with exterior wall access, the presentation said.
 “There are a couple classrooms on the west end that don’t have direct exterior wall access but they would have interior windows, and there would be light coming in from the cafeteria that would spill into those classrooms.”

-•It adds two collaborative media centers, “So it’s not one giant library (but) smaller libraries that can be used in collaborative fashion for different breakout groups for projects that would be very accessible to teachers.”
+•It adds two collaborative media centers, “So it’s not one giant library (but) smaller libraries that can be used in collaborative fashion for different breakout groups for projects that would be very accessible to teachers,” Ehn said.

 •It brings restrooms to Americans with Disability Act compliance standards.